dan-blanco/C229-Finance/README.md

 - The rate to set between banks is set by the Central Bank
 - The rate set by the Central Banks usually effects the rates of the retails banks

-**What is a liquid asset?**
-- Any asset that can easily be converted to cash in a short amount of time

 - **What is London Inter-Banking Offered Rate (LIBOR)?**
   - LIBOR is the benchmark rate which major global banks lend to one another on the International Interbank Market for short-term loans.